A Tunnel in the Sky

 I was sure the "treasure" that Pen sought was not what Roz was thinking about.
 Pen had read about the abandoned temple in other books, some of which were only reproductions of fractions of books and scrolls he hoped to find.
 That kind of thing was mere trash to Roz, and he even suggested they be burned for heat and cooking.
 Something I didn't expect was Pen sensing some real treasure too, which he told Roz he could keep.
 If they survived the assault his old gang is planning of course.
 I won't reveal any other details, other than how Roz was stunned when he learned of Pen's true nature, but also grateful of that nature which allowed them to escape.
 It took a big toll on Pen though, as both the uphill and downhill magic he had to expend was almost fatal.
 Pen gets Roz to swear that if he takes him to Orbas he will not return to his thieving ways.
 Roz does accompany him, but it is too soon to tell if he sticks with that pledge.
 Yet another character who may recur in a later story, or perhaps just get a brief mention.

-I have no idea how many more Penric stories Bujold plans, nor whether these last three will get the omnibus treatment as the first nine did.
+I have no idea how many more Penric stories Bujold plans, nor whether these three will get the omnibus treatment as the first nine did.
 If that happens I will update this page with links to that.
 I will also anticipate needing to create yet another page to continue following Penric and Desdemona.
 Penric has many abilities and powers, most but not all through his association with Desdemona.
-His most important attributes, which he would have even without his demon, are his intelligence and dedication, but most importantly, his empathy and compassion for all who live under the aegis of the Five Gods.
+His most important attributes, which he would have even without his demon, are his intelligence and dedication, but most importantly, his empathy and compassion for all who live under the aegis of the Five Gods..

 Related Links:

-Go back to the start of the series with Penric & Desdemona, Part 1: The first 3 novellas
+Go back to the start of the series with Penric & Desdemona, Part 1, the first 3 novellas

-Then Part 2: Novellas 4-6
+Then Part 2, novellas 4-6

-Part 3: Novellas 7-9
+Part 3, novellas 7-9

 A list of all my Bujold reviews